 Another US News & World Report contender (#53 online BA; #67 overall regionally) is central Florida standout, Saint Leo University.
 Elsewhere, Saint Leo ranks second for online Christian schools.
 Founded in 1889 and based in St. Leo Florida, this Benedictine Catholic institution has grown to a hefty enrollment of almost 15,000 students

 How do they do it?
 Well, Saint Leo is Catholic but open to all denominational and non-religious backgrounds; they offer more than forty teaching locations through their extension campuses in Florida, Georgia, Mississippi, California, South Carolina, Texas, and Virginia.
 These extension offices make St. Leo a great option for hybrid study tracks (part online, part resident).
 One of the largest Catholic colleges in the country, Saint Leo University sports a variety of options for its diverse student body.
-Online students at Saint Leo can expect the same rigorous studies as in the classroom, since courses are designed to give an identical education whether on campus or on your couch.
+Students attending this Christian college online can expect the same rigorous studies as in the classroom, since courses are designed to give an identical education whether on campus or on your couch.

 St. Leo features 3 departments: (1) Business, (2) Arts and Sciences, and (3) Education and Social Services.
 While St. Leo offers students some rare study tracks, like students can earn a bachelor’s or masters degree in cybersecurity, the school’s primary tracks appear to be business administration and education.